Allocation Assist

 Transformation in Saudi Arabia’s Healthcare Sector

-The Saudi Arabian Government has made significant investments into healthcare infrastructure, with private investment and public-private partnerships (PPP) driving further growth.
-The Health Sector Transformation Program is guiding continued development and restructuring of healthcare services, to ensure comprehensive, effective and integrated care for all.
+The Saudi Arabian government has made significant investments in healthcare infrastructure, with private investment and public-private partnerships (PPP), in order to drive further growth.
+The Health Sector Transformation Program is improving access to high-quality, cost-effective, daily, integrated healthcare for all individuals. either a resident or a guest.

 How is private sector investment driving growth?